Greguar95/SQLForDA/README.md

 # What I Learned
 I learned a lot about SQL, VS Code, and GitHub.
-Some of the more advanced things I learned about were Joins, Subqueries, and CTEs.
+Some of the more advanced things I learned about were Joins, Subqueries, CTEs, and adding Markdown Tables.

 # Conclusions
 I am very thankful to Luke for this very informative course.